scala/scala3/docs/docs/reference/changed-features/pattern-bindings.md

 ## Syntax Changes

-There are two syntax changes relative to Scala 2: First, pattern definitions can carry ascriptions such as `: @unchecked`.
-Second, generators in for expressions may be prefixed with `case`.
+Generators in for expressions may be prefixed with `case`.
 ```
-PatDef         ::=  ids [‘:’ Type] ‘=’ Expr
-                 |  Pattern2 [‘:’ Type | Ascription] ‘=’ Expr
 Generator      ::=  [‘case’] Pattern1 ‘<-’ Expr
 ```

 ## Migration

-The new syntax is supported in Dotty and Scala 3.0.
+The new syntax is supported in Scala 3.0.
 However, to enable smooth cross compilation between Scala 2 and Scala 3, the changed behavior and additional type checks are only enabled under the `-source 3.1` setting.
 They will be enabled by default in version 3.1 of the language.